axe Developer Hub Glossary

 An impact level is assigned to every accessibility violation, categorized into four levels from least to most impactful: minor, moderate, serious, and critical.
 This metric helps prioritize remediation efforts, and Deque accessibility experts assign an impact level to each violation type by default.

-Defects with serious or critical impact levels present significant or insurmountable barriers for disabled users, with the highest legal liability.
-While minor and moderate issues are not as severe, they are still crucial for compliance and addressing disabled users' needs.
+Defects with serious or critical impact levels present significant or insurmountable barriers for users with disabilities, with the highest legal liability.
+While minor and moderate issues are not as severe, they are still crucial for compliance and addressing the needs of those with disabilities.

 The four levels used to categorize the impact of accessibility issues are:

-1. Minor: Issues that affect disabled users less than moderate issues but still require resolution for full compliance
+1. Minor: Issues that affect users with disabilities less than moderate issues but still require resolution for full compliance.

 2. Moderate: Some barriers exist for users with disabilities but would not prevent them from accessing basic content or flows.
 These issues may make your organization vulnerable to legal action and should be remediated before achieving full compliance.